Raiondesu/vuse-rx/docs/api/use-rx-state.md

 ::: tip
-Every variable in this example is exposed to `window`, so feel free to open the console and play with it in the console!
+Every variable in this example is exposed to `window`, so feel free to open the console and play with it!
 :::